 Networking through personal and family contacts, faculty connections, peers, and alumni is one of the most effective ways to find a job and to advance your professional career.

-Cornell Career Services (CCS) sponsors an annual two-day career fair in September that hosts approximately 200 employers, and an annual non-profit and government career fair in the spring.
-Cornell Career Fairs
+Cornell Career Services (CCS) sponsors an annual two-day career fair in September that hosts approximately 200 employers, and other fairs in the spring including career fairs hosted by individual colleges, but open to all Cornell students.
+Cornell Career Fairs.

 Human Ecology offers a distinctive undergraduate education for students interested in human health and medicine.
 You can explore healthcare needs from perspectives in nutrition and human biology, human development, economic and public policy, and design and technology.
 All seven major fields provide excellent preparations for medical and dental school, as well as other careers in health, business, law, or education.